-I suppose you could just star with a higher temperature, but I have always started at 325 Degrees F and had to turn up the oven to 350 Degrees F for 10 to 20 minutes.
+I suppose you could just start with a higher temperature, but I have always started at 325°F and had to turn up the oven to 350°F for 10 to 20 minutes.

 This method has always been successful for me, so I have not tried it at a higher temperature for the whole baking time and would not feel comfortable giving even a guesstimate on the time needed.

-You could also just leave it in the oven at 325 Degrees F, it is just going to take a lot longer than 10 to 20 minutes.
+You could also just leave it in the oven at 325°F, it is just going to take a lot longer than 10 to 20 minutes.

-You will know that the cheesecake is done when a thermometer inserted into the cheesecake between the middle and the sides reads 175 Degrees F.
+You will know that the cheesecake is done when a thermometer inserted into the cheesecake between the middle and the sides reads 175°F.

-If you choose to test the middle, that temperature should be 150 Degrees F.
+If you choose to test the middle, that temperature should be 150°F.

-Rather, we set a small baking dish full of water on the bottom rack of the oven as we preheat the oven and during the first part of the baking process.
+Rather, I set a small baking dish full of water on the bottom rack of the oven as I preheat the oven and during the first part of the baking process.

 This recipe uses all-purpose flour, but cornstarch can be used if you need the filling to be gluten-free.